Granuheap#

 Description of the Case#

 This example simulates the flow of wet sand during a Granuheap experiment.
-First, the packing of particles is generated by inserting particles inside a cylinder.
-After 1.6s, the cylinder rises, and the particles can flow freely, producing a heap.
+First, particle are inserted inside the cylinder.
+After \(1.6 \ s\), the cylinder rises, and the particles can flow freely, producing a heap.
 We compare the numerical results with our experimental results.
 To remain consistent with the Granuheap experiment, we use the same geometry in our simulations: a cylinder of 0.01m in diameter.
-For more information aboutt the Granuheap procedures, visit the Granuheap web page.
-To match our experimental results, we test multiple combinations of parameters in our simulations.
+For more information about the Granuheap procedures, visit the Granuheap web page.
+Multiple simulations using different combinations of surface properties are ran to match experiments and simulations.
 We use the work of Hu et al. [1] as a basis to choose which contact properties will create those combinations.

 Generate Mesh Files#